 When it comes to dental diseases such as cavities, periodontal disease, or tooth abscess, time is of the utmost importance.
-What may start as a simple filling or a small dental procedure can turn into a more extensive surgery and more costly treatment if not done in a timely manner and leave your teeth more damaged.
+What may start as a simple filling or a small dental procedure can turn into a more extensive surgery and more costly treatment if not done promptly and leave your teeth more damaged.
 To find out what the right course of dental treatment is for you, contact our Highlands Ranch dental office today and schedule your consultation with Dr. DeLapp or Dr. Parsons.

 What are some reasons not to delay treatment?

 The main reason to never delay dental treatment is that dental disease is a continuous disease and will progress.
 It is hard to tell how rapidly your disease will progress.
 Delaying treatment may end up with a more aggressive and devastating disease costing you more time, money, and possible pain with extensive treatment.
 What may start off as a simple filling may turn into a root canal and crown (A $300 1 hour filling becomes a $3,000 3 hour root canal and crown).

 Tooth decay: Although you may have read on Pinterest that you can “heal” your cavities with coconut oil or some mixture, this is untrue.
 A cavity refers to the “hole” that bacteria leave after eating away at your teeth.
 Enamel is not able to regrow and repair itself.
 There are no products or treatments that regrow enamel.
 Once a cavity or hole is present the only way to fix it is through a filling by removing the bacteria infection and replacing it with a biocompatible dental filling material.
 Delaying treatment of cavities can lead to the progression of the bacterial colonies eating more of your tooth structure and causing cavities to enlarge.
 This may require additional dental treatments such as root canals and crowns.
 These areas may also darken and cause the teeth to have a blackened and un-esthetic appearance.
 Teeth undermined by decay or large cavities may even break.
 Some cavities can grow so large they require the tooth to be extracted necessitating a dental implant or bridge.